 The daughter of Jax is a member of Cassie Cage’s Special Forces unit.
 First introduced in Mortal Kombat X, Jacqui uses a set of cannons strapped to gauntlets to dish out her special version of pain.

 D’vorah was one of the newly introduced characters in Mortal Kombat 10, a bug lady who uses insects to overwhelm and overpower her opponents.
-D’vorah is essentially Kotal Kahn’s second in command, and is likely to be a full of tricks and nasty, creepy-crawly moves as she was in MK10.
+D’vorah is essentially Kotal Kahn’s second in command and is likely to be full of tricks and nasty, creepy-crawly moves as she was in MK10.

 Kabal made his debut in Mortal Kombat 3, and is probably one of the more iconic characters in the series thanks to his recognizable mask and hook swords.
 Kabal wasn’t playable in MK10 and was limited to a strictly story-based role, but he makes his return in MK11 as a fully-fledged playable character.
 The role he’ll play remains as-yet unclear.

 Cyber-enhanced officer of the Special Force, Jackson “Jax” Briggs lost both arms in the line of duty.
 Thanks to cybernetic upgrades, he’s now twice as strong and bound by honor to protect Earthrealm.
 He’s been in many, many Mortal Kombat games as either a playable character or as a cameo.